pnxenopoulos/awpy/README.md

 ### Installation
 To install `csgo`, clone the repository and install it from source by doing `python setup.py install --user`.

+To run the tests, go to the root directory and run `python -m pytest -vv`.

 ## Structure
 This repository contains code for CSGO analysis.
 It is structured as follows: